© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Roman Fort 300m NW of Pen-Llwyn is a scheduled monument protected by Cadw under reference CD134.
 View the official record →

-Roman Fort 300m NW of Pen-Llwyn is a Roman auxiliary fort situated in Ceredigion, Wales.
+Roman Fort 300m NW of Pen-Llwyn is a Roman auxiliary fort situated in Ceredigion, Wales, dating to the later first or early second century AD.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD134.

 Roman Fort 300m NW of Pen-Llwyn dates from the roman period, and is classified as a fort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Roman Fort 300m NW of Pen-Llwyn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD134.